Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 - Prepare openshift components to accomodate the out-of-tree plugins and remove support for the in-tree implementation.
 - Describe an approach to select an `external` cloud provider installation for the cloud.
 - Provide the means to allow generic `cloud-controller` component registration via the provider specific upstream implemetation.
+- Concider support for running multiple cloud configurations in a single cluster.
+Build architecture with this concideration in mind.

 ### Non-Goals

 - Force immediate exclusion of in-tree support for currently used providers, as their out-of-tree counterparts are added.
 - Add support for CSI and other out-of-tree implementations of cluster storage interfaces.
-- Add support for running multiple cloud configurations in a single cluster.

 ## Proposal

 Add an out-of-tree support based on current IPI with minor adjustments, and make a seamless transition for all currently supported providers.

-This change will be gradually executed on all suported cloud providers: AWS, Azure, GCP, vSphere and IBM.
+This change will be gradually executed on all suported cloud providers: AWS, Azure, GCP and vSphere.
+The change could help inclusion for other cloud providers, such as [Yandex](https://github.com/flant/yandex-cloud-controller-manager) and IBM `CCMs`, if this will be concidered a goal.

 ### User Stories

-As a cloud developer, I’d like to improve support for cloud features for openshift

 #### Story 1:

-We’d like to deploy control-plane node on a spot instance, to allowing customers to get additional cost reduction on their clusters.
-In order to introduce and test this feature, we have to implement this in the kubernetes repository, first, then wait for the next release to get a “free” rebase on the feature.
-We are also bound to the kubernetes release cycles, making it hard to achieve the goal in case the core Kubernetes is already going through the feature freeze.
-Starting downstream is not an option, as the implementation could be rejected upstream or gain less attention then needs to quickly get it into the release, diverging our fork from the source.
+As a cloud developer, I’d like to improve support for cloud features for openshift.
+I'd like to develop and test new cloud providers with do not ship with default kubernetes distiribution, and require support for external cloud controller manager.

 #### Story 2:

-As an openshift developer I’m assigned a release blocker BZ regarding upstream implementation.
-Proving the value for merging this and making the bug a release blocker upstream requires careful communication with upstream maintainers, and explaining the value to the people whom are not necessarily involved into internal details, so their opinion could differ and delay merging an important fix.
+As a developer I'd like to develop, build and release fixes independently from the kubernetes core, and assume they will first land upstream and then will be carried over into openshift destribution with less effort.

 #### Story 3:

-We desire to extend our team responsibilities on upstream cloud providers in the future and gain weight in promoting features into upstream.
-Getting such for kubernetes repository is harder for us and maintainers, as this would mean giving weight for approving and merging features for the parts of the kubernetes project, not necessarily laying under our responsibilities and scope of knowledge.

-#### Story 4:

 We’d like to discuss technical details related to a specific cloud in a SIG meeting with people who are also involved into development in this domain, and that way gain useful insights into the cloud infrastructure, improve the overall quality of our features, stay on top of the new features, and improve the relations with maintainers outside of our company, which nevertheless share with us a common goal.

 ### Implementation Details